Almost three years ago the UK voted to leave the EU and the future for businesses still looks uncertain.

 2. Think about cashflow and alternative finance

-A business can survive for a short time without sales or profits, but not without cash: funding opportunities have already shown signs of being affected by the referendum result.
+A business can survive for a short time without sales or profits, but not without cash: funding opportunities have already been affected by the uncertainty.
 The IoD has lots of expert advice available, including guides to managing your cashflow, recovery options for late payments, and alternative sources of finance.

 3. Keep up to date with Recruitment & Employment law